PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Distributed Pointer Traversals

 Enabling rack-scale pointer traversals, however, requires addressing two key challenges, as we discuss next.

-\paragraphb{Hierarchical address translation} In order for the switch to forward the pointer traversal request to the appropriate memory node, it must be able to locate which memory nodes are responsible for which addresses.
-To minimize the logic and state maintained at the switch due to its limited resources, \name employs hierarchical address translation.
-In particular, the address space is range partitioned across memory nodes; \name only stores the base address to memory node mapping at the switch, while each memory node stores its own local address translation and protection metadata at the accelerator, as outlined in \S\ref{sec:accelerator}.
-The routing logic at the switch simply inspects the \code{cur\_ptr} field in the request and consults its mapping to determine the target memory node.
-At the memory node, if the accelerator detects the accessed pointer is not present in the local address table, it simply sends the request back to the switch (\S\ref{ssec:scheduler}), which can re-route the request to another memory node that has the pointer, or return the response to the CPU node if the pointer is invalid.
+\paragraphb{Hierarchical translation} For the switch to forward the pointer traversal request to the appropriate memory node, it must be able to locate which memory nodes are responsible for which addresses.
+To minimize the logic and state maintained at the switch due to its limited resources, \name employs hierarchical address translation as shown in Fig.~\ref{fig:hierarchical}.
+In particular, the address space is range partitioned across memory nodes; \name only stores the base address to memory node mapping at the switch, while each memory node stores its own local address translation and protection metadata at the accelerator (\textcircled{1}), as outlined in \S\ref{sec:accelerator}.
+The routing logic at the switch inspects the \code{cur\_ptr} field in the request (\textcircled{2}) and consults its mapping to determine the target memory node (\textcircled{3}).
+At the memory node, the traversal proceeds until the accessed pointer is not present in the local table (as in \textcircled{1}); it then sends the request back to the switch (\S\ref{ssec:architecture}), which can re-route the request to the appropriate memory node (\textcircled{4}-\textcircled{6}), or notify the CPU node if the pointer is invalid.

-\paragraphb{Continuing stateful iterator execution} One apparent challenge of distributing iterator execution in \name lies in its stateful nature.
-Specifically, since \name permits the storage of intermediate state in the iterator's \code{scratch\_pad}, how can such stateful iterator execution be continued on a different memory node?
-Fortunately, \name's design choice of confining all of the iterator state in \code{scratch\_pad} and \code{cur\_ptr}, and keeping the request and response formats identical, makes this quite straightforward --- the accelerator at the memory node simply embeds the up-to-date \code{scratch\_pad} within the response before forwarding it to the switch.
-When the switch forwards it to the next memory node, it can simply continue execution exactly as it would have if the last memory node had the pointer itself.
+\paragraphb{Continuing stateful iterator execution} One challenge of distributing iterator execution in \name lies in its stateful nature: since \name permits the storage of intermediate state in the iterator's \code{scratch\_pad}, how can such stateful iterator execution be continued on a different memory node?
+Fortunately, our design choices of (i) confining all of the iterator state in \code{scratch\_pad} and \code{cur\_ptr} and (ii) keeping the request and response formats identical make this straightforward.
+The accelerator at the memory node simply embeds the up-to-date \code{scratch\_pad} within the response before forwarding it to the switch; when the switch forwards it to the next memory node, it can simply continue execution exactly as it would have if the last memory node had the pointer.